IS POLYGAMY REALLY BAD?

 - Lack of children: In a typical African society, when the wife fails to give birth to children, the husband usually shows propensity for a second wife and this was actually what led to my father getting a second wife, my mother.
 Incidentally, shortly after my mother gave birth to her first child, my father’s first wife also became pregnant.
 As a matter of fact, at the end of the day, the two wives eventually ended up having six children each, that is twelve in total, my humble self being the seventh child.
 Now getting a second wife because the first one did not give birth is a crude gamble in Africa.
 This is because if no medical report confirms that the problem of not conceiving is from the first wife, what is the guarantee that the second wife would conceive.
 Indeed, my father was really lucky because in the course of writing my book, ‘How to Enjoy Happy Family’, I came into contact with a man who was not as lucky.
 The man’s second wife also could not conceive.
 But seriously, when the third wife also failed to conceive, tongues began to wag because the second wife actually got pregnant through one of the relations of the man.
 Though this is a taboo, it confirmed that the man was impotent.
 The very lesson to learn from this is that both husband and wife need to undergo medical tests to ascertain their reproductive health as opposed to popular practice of always blaming the wife for childlessness as we find in our African society.

 - Lack of male child: Much related to (6) above, a typical African man, places great importance more on the male child than on the female child.
 And so, when he fails to get male child from the first wife, the usual tendency is to go for a second wife.
-Again, what is the assurance that this second wife will give birth to a male child, bearing in mind the genetic process that leads to the formation of a male or female child.
+Again, I totally disagree with this practice because what, for example, is the assurance that this second wife will give birth to a male child, bearing in mind the genetic process that leads to the formation of a male or female child in the womb?
 This is why I have always encouraged people to fully embrace their God-given child no matter the sex of that child.
+With these reasons at the background, go to the next paragraph.

 It may well be argued that the polygamous family just described above was managed by a poor man and that was why the marriage was in a mess.
 Consider another polygamous marriage where this rich man had three wives, all living with their respective children in their own separate apartments built by the man.
 On the man’s death, sharing his wealth among the three women and their respective children by executing his will by his lawyer left the family permanently disintegrated.
-From this, common sense shows that if he had married one wife, the family would have at least remained peaceful and intact.
+From this, common sense shows that if he had married one wife, the family would have at least remained peaceful and intact even after his death and they would enjoy his wealth.

 Putting down these four instances on this post is not to totally condemn polygamy.
 As a matter of fact, some monogamous marriages are also known to have plunged into a mess, just like some polygamous marriages like the one I was born into, have also been successful.
 But I can confidently and authoritatively state here that women involved in monogamous marriages are much more likely to be happier than women in polygamous marriages.
 Again, hearing from the grown up children from most polygamous families paints a very nasty picture of ill treatment which can include beating, starvation and deprivation.
 Envy and diabolical acts are also most times an embodiment of polygamous homes.
 Indeed, no matter how much the man tries to keep the two or three women and their children united, the feeling of disunity will always crop up in their minds.
 And truly, each wife will always like to gather her own children to herself.
 Doing otherwise will only amount to hypocrisy and pretense.